tsmith512/tsmithcreative/_posts/2018-02-11-premortem.md

 In our experience, the answer is always yes to some.
 If no one speaks, I would believe that there's a lack of honesty, trust, or empowerment in the room.

-{% picture /blog/premortem/step2-poster-finished-A.jpg --alt Another poster %}
+{% picture mini /blog/premortem/step2-poster-finished-A.jpg --alt Another poster %}

 Mark these as they are identified, but the aim is an organic conversation to **understand how an organization may have to change** in order to realize the